joy-commits/bash-cron-data-pipeline/README.md

 # bash-cron-data-pipeline

-This project implements an end-to-end data processing and monitoring pipeline using Bash scripting and Linux cron jobs.
-The solution automates daily data cleansing, manages logging, and includes a self-check mechanism to ensure pipeline reliability.
+This project implements an end-to-end data processing and monitoring pipeline using Bash scripting.
+The solution automates daily data cleaning, manages logging, and includes a self-check mechanism to ensure pipeline reliability.

 ## Project Architecture and File Structure